RetroDECK/ES-DE/THEMES-DEV.md

 The helpsystem is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Note that this element does not have a zIndex value, instead it's always rendered on top of all other elements.

 It's possible to set this element as right-aligned or center-aligned using a combination of the `pos` and `origin` properties.
 For example `<pos>1 1</pos>` and `<origin>1 1</origin>` will place it in the lower right corner of the screen.

+Keep in mind that the width of this element can vary depending on a number of factors, for example the _Toggle favorites_ and _Random system or game_ buttons can be enabled or disabled via the _UI Settings_ menu.
+Test extensively with the menu system as well, especially the virtual keyboard which displays a number of helpsystem entries.

 Supported views:
 * `system`